 Governors of the School

-The Full Governing Body meets every term and every Committee also meets on a termly basis.
+The Full Governing Board meets every term and each Committee also meets on a termly basis.

 The Committees of Governors that we use at the school are as follows:

 Chair: Mrs Sarah McKerney